Active school travel is a human powered means of getting to and from school. It includes:

-- R. Tait McKenzie Public School – Almonte (Riverfront Park Route – A.M.)
+- R. Tait McKenzie/Holy Name of Mary – Almonte (Riverfront Park Route – A.M.)

-- R. Tait McKenzie Public School – Almonte (Augusta St. Park Route – A.M.)
+- R. Tait McKenzie/Holy Name of Mary – Almonte (Augusta St. Park Route – A.M.)

 To register your child for the Walking School Bus program please complete the Walking School Bus Registration Form.

 - Remember Your Walk to School Poster

 - Active and Safe Routes to School Infographic